Rigged Configurations and Kashiwara Operators: Proof of Proposition

 \subsection{Outline}

-We concentrate on the proof for $\tilde{f}_i$ part since the other part $\tilde{e}_i$ follows from the former case.
-We divide the proof into the following five cases which exhaust all the possibilities:
+We concentrate on the proof for $\widetilde{f}_i$ part since the other part $\widetilde{e}_i$ follows from the former case.
+We divide the proof into the following f\/ive cases which exhaust all the possibilities: